-- 7.5 If the matter giving rise to the concerns of a civil servant originates from a direction or action taken by a politically appointed official at under secretary or below level, the civil servant is encouraged to discuss and resolve the matter with the concerned politically appointed official.
+- 7.4 If a civil servant remains concerned following a candid airing of his concerns before his immediate supervisor or the officer giving the direction or another officer in his line management chain, he should report the matter in accordance with the complaint procedures laid down by his policy bureau or department or agency.
+A civil servant will not be penalised for lodging a complaint which is made in good faith.
+The policy bureau or department or agency concerned shall follow up on the complaint in accordance with laid down procedures. - 7.5 If the matter giving rise to the concerns of a civil servant originates from a direction or action taken by a politically appointed official at under secretary or below level, the civil servant is encouraged to discuss and resolve the matter with the concerned politically appointed official.
 He may also bring the matter to the personal attention of the relevant permanent secretary, who shall consider all the relevant information, discuss with the concerned civil servant and politically appointed official with a view to resolving the matter.
 If the matter cannot be resolved, the permanent secretary shall bring it to the personal attention of the relevant principal official for resolution.
-If the matter remains unresolved, it shall be brought to the attention of the Secretary for the Civil Service for resolution. - 7.6 If the matter giving rise to the concerns of a civil servant originates from a direction or action taken by a principal official other than the Secretary for the Civil Service7, the civil servant is encouraged to discuss and resolve the matter with the concerned principal official.
+If the matter remains unresolved, it shall be brought to the attention of Secretary for the Civil Service for resolution. - 7.6 If the matter giving rise to the concerns of a civil servant originates from a direction or action taken by a principal official other than Secretary for the Civil Service6, the civil servant is encouraged to discuss and resolve the matter with the concerned principal official.
 He may also bring the matter to the personal attention of the relevant permanent secretary, who shall discuss and resolve the matter with the principal official concerned.
-If the matter cannot be resolved, the relevant permanent secretary shall bring it to the personal attention of the Secretary for the Civil Service, who shall consider all the relevant information, discuss with the concerned civil servant and principal official and other officers as necessary, before taking a view. - 7.7 Under the Code for Officials Under the Political Appointment System, politically appointed officials are to cooperate fully with the Secretary for the Civil Service to follow up on concerns from civil servants relating to their role or to the core values of the Civil Service.
+If the matter cannot be resolved, the relevant permanent secretary shall bring it to the personal attention of Secretary for the Civil Service, who shall consider all the relevant information, discuss with the concerned civil servant and principal official and other officers as necessary, before taking a view.